elastic/ecs/rfcs/0000-rfc-session.md

   group: 2
   short: User, admin, application, network, or service sessions
   description: |-
     These fields are used to track an entity's interaction with various assets, services, and applications in an enterprise.
 Sessions will typically include a start event, often a login / authorization event performed locally or via network based mechanisms, and an end event indicating a logoff or session termination.
+Related events during the scope of the session will typically be associated via tuples of user, source and or destination ip/port, or cookies.

     When available, event start/end or duration fields should be populated, as well as iam, user, network, host, observer, process, source, destination, client, and server fields as appropriate to describe the specifics of the interaction.